 Montreal Nouveau Cinema Festival, Seattle International Film Festival, Vancouver International Film Festival, & screenings throughout the US, Europe, Canada, Australia.

 Shorter Version Also Available On iTunes & Amazon in English, Dutch, Spanish, Portuguese, French, German.
 Longer version in Original English and Subtitled in French.

-The Full Length Festival Version Currently Available Only on Distrify
+The Full Length Festival Version Also Available on Distrify

 Featuring interviews with the world’s foremost researchers, writers, and pioneers in psychedelic psychotherapy — these soul healers and scientific investigators are using everything from ancient decoctions to LSD and MDMA/Ecstasy as essential medicines, proposing that they be made available for research and therapeutic use.

 An Oliver Hockenhull Film.

 “Writer, director and visual artist Oliver Hockenhull outlines the mounting peer-reviewed evidence that nonaddictive psychoactive substances (including ayahuasca, psilocybin, LSD and MDMA) can have profound healing effects when used in a safe, therapeutic setting.
 The benefits, say a conga line of clinicians, psychologists, neuroscientists and authors, extend from the treatment of alcoholism to the anxiety of terminal cancer patients, and beyond.
 This could have been a snorefest of talking heads in lesser hands, but through judicious editing and sublime visuals, the filmmaker succeeds with colourful advocacy for a new medical paradigm informed by “cognitive liberty” — the freedom to dictate one’s own consciousness. ”